ZhaoYouYa/mylog/codestyle.md

 > Initially,I only write cpp code,but now,I also write C#，python,and javascript.
 I need a unidentified code style.

+## 1. Dir Name

+There are no special styles, any style is OK, but all dir names should have the same style.

-## 1. File Name
+## 2. File Name

 1. Typically, don't use uppercase. like `hello.h`, `hello.cs`, `hello.js`, and `hello.py` are better.
 2. Using uppercase is also OK, usually, that occurred when I use C# with asp.net.
 3. `_` and `-` are forbid

-## 2. Class
+## 3. Class or Region

 1. `class name` The first letter is capitalized.
 Using CamelCase. the namespace name is the same style.
 2. `variable member` the first word is `_`, The interval in words is also `_`, don't use uppercase. if the variable is a group type, use like `_s_name`.
 3. `function member`.
-Using CamelCase. the first letter is not capitalized. even if in C#.
+Using CamelCase. the first letter is not capitalized(if you can do it). even if in C#.

 for example: